sabeechen/hassio-google-drive-backup/CONTRIBUTING.md

 ## Writing Tests

 Test dependencies get injected by `pytest`, which are defined in the [conftest.py](https://github.com/sabeechen/hassio-google-drive-backup/blob/master/hassio-google-drive-backup/tests/conftest.py) file.
 This is resonsible for starting the simulation server, mocking necessary classes, etc.
-Most classes hve their own test file in the [tests](https://github.com/sabeechen/hassio-google-drive-backup/tree/master/hassio-google-drive-backup/tests) directory.
+Most classes have their own test file in the [tests](https://github.com/sabeechen/hassio-google-drive-backup/tree/master/hassio-google-drive-backup/tests) directory.
 If you change anything in the code, you must also submit tests with your PR that verify that change.
 The only exception is that all the addon's javascript, I've never found a good way to do Javascript tests.